 HbA1c shows your average sugar over the last three months.
 It's one of the most useful tests to track long-term control because it isn't affected by what you ate that morning.

-At UniClinic, The goal of diabetes treatment is simple: keep your sugar in a safe range, prevent complications, and help you live a full, active life.
+At UniClinic, the goal of diabetes treatment is simple: keep your sugar in a safe range, prevent complications, and help you live a full, active life.
 Treatment rests on three main pillars.

 Here's the good news.
 Type 2 diabetes can often be prevented, or at least delayed by many years.
 Even small changes make a real difference.